DMTN-234

 This approach is used for the USDF and other deployments that want to use a local identity management system, usually because they are intended only for Rubin Observatory affiliates or users local to the facility managing the deployment.

 Every deployment of the Science Platform is a separate identity and authentication domain (with the possible exception of some closely-linked deployments used for testing and integration).
 Access to one deployment of the Science Platform does not grant access to a different deployment of the Science Platform.
 The same person may have different usernames, authentication mechanisms, and identity information in each Science Platform deployment to which they have access.
+(See DMTN-253, however, which provides a mechanism to authenticate users against a specific deployment of the Science Platform and obtain metadata about those users.)

 Required infrastructure#